 Follow up your academic experience with any extracurricular activities, and target these activities specifically for your scholarship.
 For example, if the scholarship emphasizes community service, list your volunteer hours and dates at the top of your Extracurricular Activities section.
 Each activity should begin on a new line.
 Use bullet lists to highlight your responsibilities or achievements in the extracurricular activities, particularly focusing on duties related to the scholarship requirements.
 Use action words to convey your qualifications and experience.

-List your work experience in the third section.
+Your work experience is included in the third section.
 Even if you just had a summer job at the local supermarket, you should mention it.
 Scholarship directors do not expect every applicant to do amazing internships abroad, but they do expect you to have spent your time doing something productive.
 Work experience shows you were able to manage your time between academics and a job.
 Skills you gained in your job may also relate to qualifications for the scholarship.

-List your awards and honors in the last section.
+Lastly, list your awards and honors in the final section.
 Include other scholarships that you have already won.
 Include academic honors, such as honor roll or National Honor Society.

 - Comstock/Comstock/Getty Images